 The Longest Finnish Word You Will Need

 You can find many versions of what is the longest Finnish word on the internet.
 But which long words will you actually NEED when learning Finnish?
+What is the longest Finnish word you will need?
 Which words are actually worth learning?

 The Longest Finnish Words You’ll NEVER Need